thesupersonic16/DALTools/README.md

 ```

 ## STSCTool
-STSCTool is a tool used to disassemble and reassemble scripts (.bin), Currently scripts from DATE A LIVE: Rio Reincarnation should work, other games will not work due to them having different instruction sets.
+STSCTool is a tool used to disassemble and reassemble scripts (.bin), Currently scripts from Date A Live: Rio Reincarnation should work, other games will not work due to them having different instruction sets.

 To disassemble/reassemble scripts, just drag and drop the script(s) you want into STSCTool.exe which should generate a .txt or .bin file.